 There are various types of teacup Pomeranian.
 What you should know before buying a Teacup Pomeranian

 A perfect breed this little fuzzy dog.
 To improve it, most of us may think of making it smaller.
-So how about the Pomeranian teacup!
+So how about the Pomeranian teacup?
 It has all the wonderful qualities of the regular Pom, in a package that has a fun size.

-Take note that there is no official recognition by anyone including the AKC, of Teacup Pomeranian.
+Ever wonder what a full-grown teacup pomeranian looks like?
+Well, Take note that there is no official recognition by anyone including the AKC, of Teacup Pomeranian.
 Therefore no clear definition of the size of the dog should be.

-All this means that they have been bred to very small dogs successfully, no different in physical appearance.
+All this means that they have been bred into very small dogs successfully, no different in physical appearance.
 Proportions in relation to the dog world are exactly the same.
 Due to genetics, they don’t tend to grow to be quite as large as the others.

 With Teacup Pomeranian, health issues are not a big concern.
-However there are other issues that they are vulnerable to.
+However, there are other issues that they are vulnerable to.
 One is sudden death due to organ failure, but this often occurs when they are younger and also is genetic.